Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-1.md

 User

 ## Trigger
-The user requests to produce population reports of all the countries in world.
+The user requests to produce population a report of all the countries in world.

 ## Main Success Scenario
 1. The user request the system to give the population data of all the countries in the world organized by largest population to smallest.